autoplot/documentation/javadoc/org/das2/catalog/impl/AbstractSrcNode.md

+# org.das2.catalog.impl.AbstractSrcNode

-# org.das2.catalog.impl.AbstractSrcNodeAll nodes which present query parameters to higher level data readers should
- inherit from this class.
+All nodes which present query parameters to higher level data readers should inherit from this class.

  In addition to the standard 3-phase construction interface, this abstract class adds the ability to have query parameters and provide verification of parameter values.
-It can also provide example download URLs AbstractSrcNode( org.das2.catalog.DasDirNode parent, String name, java.util.List lUrls )
+It can also provide example download URLs

+# AbstractSrcNode( org.das2.catalog.DasDirNode parent, String name, java.util.List lUrls )

 ***